$199.00 inc. GST

 What is a Partnership Agreement?

-A Partnership Agreement is a legal agreement between two or more parties who wish to conduct a business together in a partnership.
+A Partnership Agreement is a legal agreement between two or more parties who want to form a partnership business structure.

-A Partnership Agreement governs all of the important terms of the working relationship – don’t form a partnership without one!
+A Partnership Agreement governs all of the important terms of the working relationship – don’t start your business without one!

 Some of the most important terms of the agreement include each party’s contributions, decision-making, share of profits, and winding up.